oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_GPU_numba-dpex_Genetic_Algorithm/README.md

 ## Example Output

 If successful, the sample displays `[CODE_SAMPLE_COMPLETED_SUCCESSFULLY]` at the end of execution.
 The sample will print out the runtimes and charts of relative performance with numba-dpex and without any optimizations as the baseline.
-Additionally sample will print best and worst path found in Traveling Salesman problem.
+Additionally, sample will print the best and worst path found in the Traveling Salesman problem.

 ## License